-Images: Mohamed's voyage mural; Mohammed's circuit and practicing his name in Roman Characters; batteries and bulbs all at Red Cross Center attending various local schools while living with their families in the buildings.
-All residents were limited to a 90-day maximum transitional center residency while awaiting long term government sponsored relocation.
-The classroom we used was ordinarily used as a German adult language classroom in the main residential building which also housed the main cafeteria and administrative offices, as well as some small apartment style housing, with communal laundry and bathrooms.
-Children attending our weekly Tuesday evening (4:30-6:00 pm) physics activities experienced an afterschool physical science club like atmosphere.
-Attendance was voluntary and highly variable from zero to 40 participants aged 2-15 years old.
-Typically there were a dozen students aged 5-13, with students joining late and some leaving early; in fine weather we often went outdoors, where parents and folk of all ages would wander into and out of the activities.
-Most students had limited practical proficiency in spoken German (Arabic and Kurdish were ubiquitous with some French and English), but few could write in German, and most struggled to even form Roman letters at the start of the semester.
+dent populations with differing expectations.
+The refugee transitional housing center (Figs. 1-2) resident children were mainly of Syrian and/or Kurdish extraction, and those of age were attending various local schools while living with their families in the buildings.
+All residents were limited to a 90day maximum transitional center residency while awaiting long-term government sponsored relocation.
+The classroom we used was ordinarily used as a German adult language classroom in the main residential building, which also housed the main cafeteria and administrative offices, as well as some small apartment-style housing, with communal laundry and bathrooms.
+Children attending our weekly Tuesday evening (4:30-6:00 p.m.) physics activities experienced an afterschool physical science club-like atmosphere.
+Attendance was voluntary and highly variable from zero to 40 participants aged 2 to 15 years old.
+Typically there were a dozen students aged 5 to 13, with students joining late and some leaving early; in fine weather we often went outdoors, where parents and folk of all ages would wander into and out of the activities.
+Most students had limited practical proficiency in spoken German (Arabic and Kurdish were ubiquitous, with some French and English), but few could write in German, and most struggled to even form Roman letters at the start of the semester.
 We did not expect students to collect or maintain notes from week to week.